 I only have one memory of visiting Santa’s grotto as a child – Hamleys, Regent Street, 1984 – but I wouldn’t remember it at all if it wasn’t for a fading Polaroid of the event.
-Conforming strictly to our gender stereotypes, I picked up a bag of plastic soldiers from underneath the Christmas tree and my sister grabbed a Barbie-style doll.
+Conforming strictly to our gender stereotypes, I picked up a bag of plastic soldiers from underneath the Christmas tree, and my sister grabbed a Barbie-style doll.
 We then sat on Santa’s knee for the obligatory photo, which captured the moment his fake beard slipped from his clammy upper lip.
-It’s difficult to tell from the photo but Santa is either looking off-camera because he’s excruciatingly bored, or staring lasciviously at my alabaster complexion.
+It’s difficult to tell from the picture, but Santa is either looking off-camera because he’s bored, or staring lasciviously at my alabaster complexion.
 Our happy faces show that we hadn’t clocked either scenario.

 I believed in Santa till about 1986 (when I failed to get to sleep on Christmas Eve and realised that my dad had been the one leaving a Christmas stocking on my bed every year), so I wonder what I must have thought of the exciting, but slightly naff, interactions with Santa in my early childhood.
 Did I think they were merely harmless tribute acts preparing us for the arrival of the Big Man himself?
 Or did I care less about the authenticity of the Christmas scene and more about the free presents?

 I saw a man in his early 20s yesterday dressed in an ill-fitting Santa costume.
 He was holding a placard for Domino’s Pizza and was chatting on his mobile phone, presumably checking that the elves had managed to get a large Meatilicious pizza and a side order of Chicken Kickers out on the delivery bike.
 Santa is everywhere.
 For me, I think the most exciting Santa is the one that you can’t see.
 I don’t mean he should have optical camouflage like Predator (or that he should hunt children – naughty or nice – for sport), but the best Santa is one that you should only see hints of.
-One who leaves a tantalising trail of physical evidence that sends children into frenzied excitement.
+One who leaves a tantalising trail of physical evidence that sends children into a frenzied excitement.